com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ```

 `inspect` is a more verbose version of [resolve](#resolve).
 In addition to
-printing out the name of one-or-more tasks, it also display's it's source
+printing out the name of one-or-more tasks, it also displays its source
 location and a list of input tasks.
 This is very useful for debugging and
 interactively exploring the structure of your build from the command line.